 The Tower Structural Engineering Software is an integrated analysis and design software for structural engineering.
-The software accounts for advanced structural analysis and design of steel latticed transmission towers, electrical substations, tubular poles, multi-poles frames and telecommunication structures such as self-supporting towers and guyed masts.
+The software accounts for advanced structural analysis and design of steel latticed transmission towers, electrical substations, tubular poles, multi-poles frames and telecommunication structures such as self-supporting towers, monopole transmission towers and guyed masts.

 This engineering software solution is used worldwide by several notable international companies in production work for building innovative tower structures.
 The TSE is a robust and reliable structural software based on more than 34 years of Research and Development.